 Current school: Michigan

 - 1994 NABC Second Team All-American/AP Third Team All-American

 - 1994 unanimous First Team All-Big Ten selection

 - 1994 NCAA tournament Midwest Regional Team

 - 1993 NCAA tournament West Regional Team

 - Two-time All-American

 - Three-time All-Big Ten

-Howard, who is coming off of his first season coaching his alma mater, was a part of the Fab Five at Michigan and his Wolverines played in the national championship game in 1992 and 1993, although the school's wins were later vacated.
+Howard, who is coming off of his second season coaching his alma mater – a season in which Michigan earned a No. 1 seed, by the way – was a part of the Fab Five at Michigan and his Wolverines played in the national championship game in 1992 and 1993, although the school's wins were later vacated.
 His per-game averages really took a jump between his sophomore and junior seasons.
 He averaged 20.8 points, 8.9 rebounds, 2.4 assists and 1.5 steals per game as a junior in 1994.

 Center: Patrick Ewing